rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

 === "Windows 64bit"

-    1. **Verify Wireshark:**
+    1. **Check Wireshark:**
        Make sure you have a recent version of [Wireshark (64 bits)](https://wireshark.org) installed.
 The minimum recommended version is 3.0.2.

     2. **Install the plugin:**
         Download and run the latest plugin installer, available [here](https://github.com/siemens/cshargextcap/releases/latest).

     3. **Start the capture:**
-        In the Edgeshark web interface, click one of the Wireshark buttons to start a capture session.
+        In the Edgeshark web interface, click on one of the Wireshark buttons to start a capture session.

 === "Linux 64bit"